camohub/paginator/README.md

 Options
 -----------

-Paginator requires 4 non optional parameters.
+Paginator requires 3 non optional parameters.
 1. Request object
 2. Query builder / model
 3. Route name
-4. Route parameters

 In addition there are few optional parameters which can be used to configure the paginator.
+1. Route parameters - route paremeters without page parameter.
+Page param will be merged in template.
+Default is [].
-1. pageParam - the name of the route parameter which represents the page.
+2. pageParam - the name of the route parameter which represents the page.
 Default is "page".
 Packege will look for `$request->route()->parameter($pageParam)` or `$request->query($pageParam)`
-2. perPage - items per page
+3. perPage - items per page
-3. sideItemsCount - the number it items around the current page in paginator.
+4. sideItemsCount - the number it items around the current page in paginator.
 It is ekvivalent of Laravel native ->onEachSide() paginator method.

 You can override the whole paginator with simple MyPaginator extends Paginator